GaiaUniversal

 Size wise Crested geckos typically reach an adult size of 6-10 inches in length, including their tail.
 Their body length, without the tail, is generally between 4-6 inches.
 They can reach their full size within 18 months.

-In our opinion the best brands of powdered food is Repashy a
+In our opinion the best brands of powdered food is

 Crested geckos are natural hunters when they want insects.
 Safe insects to feed are brown crickets, black crickets, locusts, dubia roaches, wax worms, meal worms, and calci worms.
-Worms have a high fat content so offer them more as a treat.
+Worms have a high fat content so offer them more as a now and then treat.
 Insects should be gut-loaded before feeding.
 You can easily gut-load your insects by offering them safe vegetables and fruits, best if they are organic or home-grown!

 Insects can be dusted with supplement powders every now and then so that your gecko gets the right nutrition and the right amount of calcium.
 Always provide the recommended brands and doses so that a overdose is avoided.